stremyjo/Diabetes-Exploratory-Data-Analysis-Dashboard/README.md

 ## PowerBI Dashboard

 To visualize the cleaned and organized data, we have created an interactive dashboard using PowerBI.
-Below is the embedded code for the PowerBI dashboard:
+Below is the link for the PowerBI dashboard: [https://app.powerbi.com/reportEmbed?reportId=5f78db27-a174-4951-94ed-025c2e8bf1b2]

-<iframe title="Diabetes Exploratory Data Analysis: Dashboard - Page 1" width="1140" height="541.25" src="[https://app.powerbi.com/reportEmbed?reportId=5f78db27-a174-4951-94ed-025c2e8bf1b2&autoAuth=true&ctid=85e2c6bc-729b-412c-aa35-dcd470c3bb7a](https://app.powerbi.com/reportEmbed?reportId=5f78db27-a174-4951-94ed-025c2e8bf1b2)" frameborder="0" allowFullScreen="true"></iframe>
+The excel file with the final cleaned table can be found [here:](https://github.com/stremyjo/Diabetes-Exploratory-Data-Analysis-Dashboard/files/12141152/diabetes_eda_final_table-2.xlsx)

+The PowerPoint file with the PowerBI dashboard can be found [here:](https://github.com/stremyjo/Diabetes-Exploratory-Data-Analysis-Dashboard/files/12141144/Diabetes.Exploratory.Data.Analysis.Dashboard.pptx)

+A PDF version of the summarized findings can be found [here:](https://github.com/stremyjo/Diabetes-Exploratory-Data-Analysis-Dashboard/files/12141159/Diabetes.Exploratory.Data.Analysis.Dashboard.pdf)

 Feel free to explore the dashboard and interact with the visualizations to gain insights from the data.